baptistelemoine/life-plus/README.md

 - you'll find some basics end-to-end tests in the frontent repository while i usually implement a lot in my projects
 - did not implement environments, it means e2 tests uses the same database, which is obviously not recommended!
 - no frontend build, app runs in dev mode
+- no loading states as we run locally but should be implemented to be production ready
+- deep frontend routing to directly edit stuff in admin area (ie: /admin/products/{id}/edit)

 ## Notes